 - determination to whom the policy applies

-- statement that board members do not make any public statements to the press without authorization
+- a statement that board members do not make any public statements to the press without authorization

 - a process by which confidential material may be authorized for disclosure

 This is arguably one of the more essential policies a nonprofit board should adopt.
 A conflict of interest policy should do two important things: